 Edwards is a limited liability private company incorporated in England and Wales.
 The firm operates from a single office based in Aldridge, West Midlands but also has a market office in Loughborough.

-All four principals are audit responsible individuals and our audit services are regulated by the ICAEW’s Quality Assurance Department.
-Edwards act as auditor for a public interest entity client and as a result will be subject to further monitoring by the Audit Quality Review Department of the Financial Reporting Council.
+All four shareholder principals are audit responsible individuals and our audit services are regulated by the ICAEW’s Quality Assurance Department.
+Edwards act as auditor for one public interest entity client and as a result will be subject to further monitoring by the Audit Quality Review Department of the Financial Reporting Council.

 Edwards is not affiliated with any national or international network.